atikahnaz/Diet_Journal/README.md

     }
 ```

-- No date is matched and data input is available, insert new object to array of listFood.
+- If no date is matched, and data input is available, insert a new object into the array of listFood.

 ```jsx
 const newItem = {